 Since the hammer is one of the most fundamental tools in blacksmithing, there is no secret that elbows are put under a lot of stress during the hammering work.
 Typically, joint injuries happen primarily due to either the wrong hammering technique or setting the anvil at the wrong height.
 In terms of the elbow, some of the most common injuries are elbow tendinitis or tennis elbow.

 Both require sufficient rest and proper rehabilitation, so always consult with your doctor before you do anything you may regret.
-Last year I developed elbow tendinitis and what I can tell you from my own experience is that when you feel the pain in your elbow during work, either completely stop or use the lighter hammer.
+Last year I developed elbow tendinitis and what I can tell you from my own experience is that when you feel pain in your elbow during work, you either completely stop or use the lighter hammer.

 - Set the anvil at the right height

 Besides elbows, wrists are another joint heavily impacted by the constant hammering.
 Since a hammer is a fundamental forging tool, it is crucial to know how to use it properly.
 Carpal Tunnel Syndrome is the most common wrist injury in blacksmithing.
 It may happen due to a variety of reasons but the most common is placing the thumb on the handle.

 Doing that puts tremendous stress on your wrist joint so it should be avoided in most cases.
 The only exception to this is when you work with a light hammer on some small projects that require control and preciseness.
 Developing carpal tunnel syndrome is no fun at all.
 It can force you to stay away from blacksmithing for a good time.

 - Make sure the handle is not too thick

 - Use the appropriate weight of the hammer